Contact Us

 Castor & Pollux, “twin starshine”

-Provenance: drops of distilled starlight
+Splinter: drops of distilled starlight

 Castor and Pollux, adopting their names from the mythological twins of the gemini constellation, are curious and playful scintillavir.
 While both of the twins exude their own light they are also delighted by all other sources of light.
 Castor is the silver sibling and adopts a more femenine demeanor, while Pollux, the gold sibling, adopts a more masculine one.